dimasmiftah/youtube-play-all-button/README.md

 This extension will add 2 buttons next to the subscribe button.

-1. **Go to Playlist** for open the playlist of all the channel's video
+1. **Go to Playlist** to open the playlist of all the channel's video
 1. **Play All** same thing but directly playing the first video

 ## Screenshots